Transmission of Sexually Transmitted Diseases

-Make sure your partner covers his penis fully with a latex condom anytime you are having oral sex on the penis.
+Make sure your partner covers their penis fully with a latex condom anytime you are having oral sex on the penis.
 You can use a plastic condom (polyurethane) instead if you have an allergy to latex.

 Those who have oral sex on the vagina or anus should use a dental dam.
-You can make yours by merely cutting out a square from the condom and place it in-between your mouth and your partner’s vagina or anus.
+You can make yours simply by cutting out a square from the condom and placing it in-between your mouth and your partner’s vagina or anus.

 The risks of getting an STD from a one night stand

-You have a very high risk of contracting an STD from just one unprotected encounter or a one night stand.
-Only one sexual intercourse with a partner who is infected with chlamydia, gonorrhoea, or syphilis can increase your chance of contracting these diseases by 30%.
+Contracting an STD from just one unprotected encounter or a one night stand is definitely possible.
+Only one instance of intercourse with a partner who is infected with chlamydia, gonorrhoea, or syphilis can increase your chance of contracting these diseases by 30%.

-It is very vital that you understand the risk unprotected sex poses to your health, and this will help you protect yourself better.
+It is vital that you understand the risk that unprotected sex poses to your health, so that you may protect yourself better.
 These infections can lead to serious health complications if they are not treated promptly and adequately.

 Are Condoms 100% effective in protecting against STDs?

 Condoms are highly effective in preventing STDs that are spread through bodily fluids - these include gonorrhoea and chlamydia, but the condoms have to be used correctly and consistently.

-Condoms are also highly effective in preventing the spread of HIV, but they offer less protection against infections transmitted via skin-to-skin contacts such as syphilis, HPV, and herpes.
+Condoms are also highly effective in preventing the spread of HIV, but they offer less protection against infections transmitted via skin-to-skin contact such as syphilis, HPV, and herpes.

 It is possible to contract an STD even when you use a condom; this makes abstinence the best and surest way to prevent STDs.
-But people who use condoms have a very low risk of contracting STDs.
+But people who use condoms have a substantially lower risk of contracting an STD.

 Follow the tips below to get the best protection out of condoms: